-Guide to Laguna Coast Wilderness Park: Where to Hike, Play
+Laguna Coast Wilderness Park Guide: Where to Hike and Play

-A day trip to Laguna Coast Wilderness Park offers visitors the opportunity to experience native environments and ecosystems that many may not know exist in this section of Orange County, CA. This natural attraction is located inland, less than 6 miles from Laguna Beach, providing families a place to unwind and enjoy the only natural lakes in the county.
+A day trip to Laguna Coast Wilderness Park offers visitors the opportunity to experience native environments and ecosystems many may not know exist in this section of Orange County, California.
+This natural attraction is located inland, less than 6 miles from Laguna Beach, providing travelers a place to unwind and enjoy the only natural lakes in the county.
 Want to learn more?
-Check out our guide to the Laguna Coast Wilderness Park.
+Check out this quick guide to Laguna Coast Wilderness Park.

 Laguna Coast Wilderness Park opened in 1993 and houses 7,000 acres of coastal canyons, high ridges and coastal sage scrub.
-The park is open to all guests from 7 a.m. to sunset, and parking is available for $3 per vehicle.
+The park opens to all guests from 7 a.m. to sunset, and parking is available for $3 per vehicle.

 Serving as the park’s headquarters is Nix Nature Center, which features award-winning exhibits and offers guided hikes and educational programs.
 Visitors may also park at the center all day for $3, and the lot is open from 9 a.m. to 4 p.m.